Yucca Peak (5,000 to 7,180 ft)

 yucca peak

-The route (view west from the trailhead).
+The route (view W from trailhead)

 Overview